emacsmirror/gap-mode/README.txt

 with  all the  local variables.
 Unfortunately, it  will incorrectly  view global variables  as being local if  they are assigned to.
-Typing `C-c a` will add  the current identifier to  a preexisting local variable  list (or creates a new one if `gap-local-variable-inserts-statement' is non-nil).
+Typing `C-c a` will add  the current identifier to  a preexisting local variable  list (or creates a new one if `gap-local-variable-inserts-statement` is non-nil).

 Installation
 ============